Decisions. They’re the difference between where you are now and where you could be.

 Here’s the kicker: anxiety melts away with a decision.
 You’ll feel a weight lift off your shoulders the moment you commit.
 That’s your signal that you’re on the right track.

-Look, ten years from now, you’ll either be celebrating the decisions you made or regretting the ones you didn’t
+Look, ten years from now, you’ll either be celebrating the resolution you made or regretting the ones you didn’t

 Don’t be the person still waiting for the perfect moment.